Rackstorm/Code-Institute-Project-2/README.md

 - JavaScript has been used for the quiz.
 - The IDE used has been Codeanywhere with Code Institutes template.
 - Git has been used to regularly adding, committing and pushing code to GitHub.
-- All code and assets have been stored at GitHub.
+- All code and  have been stored at GitHub.
 - The project has been deployed through Git Pages.
 - Favicon Generator has been used for the Favicons.
 - Icon8 has been used for downloading the free favicon image.